CSCfi/csc-user-guide/docs/support/faq/pouta-openstack-rescue-mode.md

 1. Open `/tmp/mnt/boot/grub2/grub.cfg` with your favorite text editor.
 Remove the first `menuentry` section.

     *NOTE:* This might not be the correct solution for your specific problem.
-The first menuentry is normaly your latest and default kernell.
+The first menuentry is normally your latest and default kernel.

 ## Use `chroot` to change the `/` folder